gprMax/gprMax/docs/source/features.rst

 * Scripting in the input file.
 * Built-in library of antenna models
 * Anisotropic material modelling.
-* Dispersive material modelling using multiple pole Debye, Lorenz or Drude formulations.
+* Dispersive material modelling using multiple pole Debye, Lorentz or Drude formulations.
 * Building heterogeneous objects using fractal distributions.
 * Building objects with rough surfaces.
 * Modelling soils with realistic dielectric and geometric properties.